joncrlsn/pgdiff/README.md

 ### getting started on windows

 1. download pgdiff.exe from the bin-win directory on github
-1. edit the db connection defaults in pgdiff.sh or...
+1. either install cygwin so you can run pgdiff.sh or...
-1. manually run pgdiff for each schema type listed in the usage section above
+1. manually run pgdiff.exe for each schema type listed in the usage section above
-1. review the SQL output and, if you want to make them match, run it against db2
+1. review the SQL output and, if you want to make them match, run it against the second db

+Unfortunately this project does not have as much support for Windows as it does for Linux and Mac.
+If you are inclined to write a Windows complement to the pgdiff.sh script, feel free to contribute it or we can link to it.
+Even better would be a replacement written in Go.

 ### version history
 1. 0.9.0 - Implemented ROLE, SEQUENCE, TABLE, COLUMN, INDEX, FOREIGN\_KEY, OWNER, GRANT\_RELATIONSHIP, GRANT\_ATTRIBUTE
 1. 0.9.1 - Added VIEW, FUNCTION, and TRIGGER (Thank you, Shawn Carroll AKA SparkeyG)
 1. 0.9.2 - Fixed bug when using the non-default port
-1. 0.9.3 - Added support for comparing two different schemas, one schema between databases, or all schemas.
-Fixed VARCHAR bug when no max length specified
+1. 0.9.3 - Added support for comparing two different schemas (same or different db), one schema between databases, or all schemas between databases.
+Fixed VARCHAR bug when no max length specified.

+### getting help
+If you think you found a bug, find the appropriate test script (in the test directory) and modify it to show the problem.
+Attach the script to an Issue request.

 ### todo
 1. fix SQL for adding an array column